microsoft/binskim/docs/UserGuide.md

 The `-o` or `--output` argument specifies a file path to which BinSkim’s SARIF-formatted results will be written.
 The Microsoft SARIF SDK ships with a Microsoft Visual Studio Add-In that can be compiled and used to load SARIF log files into the Microsoft Visual Studio IDE.

-#### -r, --recurse
+#### -r, --recurse [true\|false]

-The `-r` or `--recurse` argument will recurse into child directories for each file specifier passed on the command-line.
-If the argument does not appear on the command-line, each file specifier will be resolved against the provided directory, if there is one, or the current working directory, if there is not.
+The `-r` or `--recurse` argument, if provided with true, will recurse into child directories for each file specifier passed on the command-line.
+If the argument does not appear on the command-line or provided with false, each file specifier will be resolved against the provided directory, if there is one, or the current working directory, if there is not.

 #### -c, --config

 The `-c` or `--config` argument can be used to pass settings, rendered as XML, that can be used to reconfigure analysis.
 Accepts a single argument that specifies the path of the configuration file.
 See the `exportConfig` command for information on generating a preliminary configuration file that can be modified and passed back into BinSkim to reconfigure analysis.

-#### -q, --quiet
+#### -q, --quiet [true\|false]

-The `-q` or `--quiet` argument suppresses BinSkim console output.
-BinSkim will raise an error when the -q is specified without providing a log file location to persist result via the `-o` argument.
+The `-q` or `--quiet` argument, if provided with true, suppresses BinSkim console output.
+BinSkim will raise an error when the -q with true is specified without providing a log file location to persist result via the `-o` argument.

 #### -s, --statistics